flackdl/rpi-pirate/README.md

 ## Caveats

-Ombi couldn't retrieve any "root folders" from Sonarr until I went into Sonarr, search for a series then defined a download path.
+Ombi couldn't retrieve any "root folders" from Sonarr/Radarr until I went into each and searched for a series then defined a download path.